Writing a Business Plan: Resource Planning

 Among other things, even the most simple business plans are designed to walk you through the activity of describing every source and the exact dollar amount of your initial equity capital, as well as account for the equipment necessary to produce your products or services.
 It can be difficult to accurately estimate your future resource needs, which is why this startup mistake is one of the most frequent contributors to young businesses running out of cash early on.

 Perhaps you already have some office furniture or computers; you may have secured financing from a bank or investors or will invest your personal savings in the business.
-If you still require funding for your business, check out this list of the all the best ways to fund a business.
+If you still require funding for your business, you may want to look into debt and equity financing.

 In describing each of the resources that you have and need for your business to reach profitability, position each of them in terms of the value it will bring to the company, both in the near term and down the road.